nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

             // returning an array merges is into the parent array return $node->stmts;
         } elseif ($node instanceof Stmt\Use_) {
-            // return use nodes altogether
+            // remove use nodes altogether
             return NodeTraverser::REMOVE_NODE;
         }
     }